 While the benefits of flexible seating are apparent, there are significant considerations, especially for teachers new to the approach.

-Issues with classroommanagement may present new challenges as your students learn to adapt to a new space and a new approach to working productively.
+- Issues with classroom management may present new challenges as your students learn to adapt to a new space and a new approach to working productively.

-Moving from a conventional classroom arrangement where furniture has already been provided can cause issues with storage as you eliminate chairs and/or desks.
+- Moving from a conventional classroom arrangement where furniture has already been provided can cause issues with storage as you eliminate chairs and/or desks.

-You will need to experiment, adjust, and carefully plan your arrangements while you are already dealing with the range of classroom issues that all teachers must juggle, such as instructional planning, learning differentiation, and positive relationship building.
+- You will need to experiment, adjust, and carefully plan your arrangements while you are already dealing with the range of classroom issues that all teachers must juggle, such as instructional planning, learning differentiation, and positive relationship building.

-Fellow teachers may be reluctant to adopt a similar change and you may find yourself with limited experience to draw on for suggestions or support.
+- Fellow teachers may be reluctant to adopt a similar change and you may find yourself with limited experience to draw on for suggestions or support.

 - Your district may not be able to support you financially with regard to the purchase of new equipment, and the personal monetary cost can be significant for many teachers who wish to adopt flexible seating.

 "Creating Circumstances": Final Thoughts on Flexible Seating Classrooms

 But when your classroom gets the hang of it, the rewards can transform the entire learning experience.
 As the celebrated educational theorist and veteran teacher Sir Ken Robinson observes,

 Human resources are like natural resources; they're often buried deep.
 You have to go looking for them.
 They're not just lying around on the surface.
 You have to create the circumstances where they show themselves.